30 ways to save tax

 4. Annual investment allowance

 If you are a landlord or run your own business, take advantage of the annual investment allowance (AIA) to claim for capital expenditure on items such as tools and computers.
-From January 2013, you can claim relief on up to £250,000 a year.
+From January 2016, you can claim relief on up to £200,000 a year.
+In 2015, the limit was £500,000.

 How to pay less tax if you're self-employed